Catherine Dolgorukova: Marriage to Alexander II

 Shortly after Empress Marie died, Alexander decided to marry Catherine.
 When Empress Marie died on 22 May, he wrote "My double life ends today.
 I am sorry but She [Catherine] doesn't hide her joy.
 She talks immediately about legalizing our situation; this mistrust kills me.
 I'll do all for her but not against the national interest."
 On 23 May, he decided to marry Catherine as soon as the mourning period was over.
 He promised to crown her as Empress on 1 August 1881.
 He granted her the title of Most Serene Princess Yurievskaya and legitimized their children, but he stipulated that they had no right to the throne as children of a morganatic marriage.

 Alexander and Catherine's marriage was tremendously unpopular with the Russian public.
 Father Bazhenov, who had witnessed Alexander's marriage to Empress Marie, refused to witness his marriage to Catherine.
 His childhood friend Adlerberg tried to "dissuade him by citing the unpleasant impression it would make unless he waited a year after the empress's death."
-Daria Tytcheva, once Empress Marie's lady-in-waiting, resigned from her position in the Imperial court.
-She confided to Alexandra Tolstaya that she resigned because "I can't promise not to make a public scene and even spit in the face of Princess Yurievskaya at the first opportunity."
+Daria Tyutcheva, once Empress Marie's lady-in-waiting, resigned from her position in the Imperial court.
+She confided to Countess Alexandra Tolstaya that she resigned because "I can't promise not to make a public scene and even spit in the face of Princess Yurievskaya at the first opportunity."
 Konstantin Pobedonostsev, a courtier, wrote, "How it irks me to see her in the place of the dear, wise, and graceful Empress!"

 Alexander's family was furious over his marriage to Catherine.
 His only legitimate daughter and favorite child Grand Duchess Maria Alexandrovna of Russia wrote to him, “I pray that myself and my junior brothers, who were particularly close to Mama, would one day be able to forgive you.”
 His sister-in-law, Princess Cecile of Baden, declared "I shall never recognize that scheming adventuress.
 I hate her!"
 His daughter-in-law Duchess Marie of Mecklenburg-Schwerin wrote that she hoped "that the Tsar's eyes must at length be opened to the worthless of the creature who seems to have him bound as in a spell, to make him deaf and blind."

 Alexander's family refused to accept Catherine.
-At a Winter Palace reception in February 1881, Grand Duchess Maria Feodorovna refused to kiss Catherine.
+At a Winter Palace reception in February 1881, Tsesarevna Maria Feodorovna refused to kiss Catherine.
 Alexander II was furious and chastised his daughter-in-law: "Sasha (the future Alexander III) is a good son, but you – you have no heart."
-Grand Duchess Maria Feodorovna refused to allow her children to stay with Catherine and her children.
-Grand Duke Alexander Mikhailovich wrote that his father, Grand Duke Mikhail Nikolaevich of Russia, pitied Catherine because the family treated her so coldly.
+Maria Feodorovna refused to allow her children to stay with Catherine and her children.
+Grand Duke Alexander Mikhailovich wrote that his father, the Emperor's youngest brother Grand Duke Michael Nikolaevich of Russia, pitied Catherine because the family treated her so coldly.